ms-iot/content/en-US/Docs/BSP.md

 ### Joule

-Joule drivers are available at [Joule Drivers](https://downloadcenter.intel.com/)
+Joule drivers are available at [Joule BSP](https://downloadcenter.intel.com/download/26797/Windows-10-IoT-Core-Files-for-Intel-Joule-Compute-Module).

+Steps to create the drivers :

+1. Download the Intel5xx_WinIoT_*_BSP.zip
+2. Copy the Intel5xx folder from the zip file to (`iot-adk-addonkit\Source-x64\BSP\`)
+3. Launch IoTCoreShell, select x64

+    * Run `buildpkg all` to create all cab files, including the Joule BSP cab files.
+    * Alternatively you can use `buildbsp Intel5xx` to build Joule BSP cabs only.

+The files will be available in the build output folder (`iot-adk-addonkit\Build\x64\pkgs`)

 ## Qualcomm BSPs